liferay/liferay-docs/develop/tutorials/articles/100-tooling/04-liferay-workspace/06-validating-modules-against-the-target-platform/99-validating-modules-outside-of-workspace.markdown

 If you prefer to not use Liferay Workspace, but still want to validate modules against a target platform, you must apply the
 [Target Platform](/develop/reference/-/knowledge_base/7-0/target-platform-gradle-plugin)
-Gradle plugin to the root `build.gradle` file of your custom multi-module Gradle build.
+Gradle plugin to the root `build.gradle` file of your multi-module Gradle build.
 Follow the
 [Targeting a Platform Outside of Workspace](/develop/tutorials/-/knowledge_base/7-0/managing-the-target-platform-for-liferay-workspace#targeting-a-platform-outside-of-workspace) section to do this.